Queenslander (architecture): Ashgrovian

 Ashgrovian is the term coined for a variation of the Queenslander built between the late 1920s and World War II in the suburb of Ashgrove in Brisbane.
 The term Ashgrovian was coined from the prolific number of these dwellings constructed in the interwar period and was an adaptation of the Bungalow style which was popular in the early parts of the 20th century.
 Extremely popular with middle-income earners, these dwellings were almost always fronted with a grand gable roof, often surrounded by secondary smaller gables behind.
 The smaller gables usually sheltered verandas and sleepouts.
 A staircase almost always dominated the front yard leading to the veranda, which in later years was commonly filled in to form extra rooms.
 Other late additions included projecting bay or box-seat windows usually centrally located in the front of the house.

 Current

 Many old Queenslander buildings, both residential and commercial, have been demolished to make way for more modern buildings, particularly in the inner urban area of Brisbane, contributing to Brisbane's gentrification.
 However, community awareness of urban heritage has had local governments implement conservation measures to protect the unique 'tin and timber' character of neighbourhoods and towns dominated by Queenslander architecture.
 While master-planned housing estates are indistinguishable from those in other states, many custom-built homes are designed in a more modern version of the Queenslander style, particularly holiday houses in coastal areas.
 Many Queenslander-style homes are being removed/relocated to save them from demolition when the land is being developed.

-Highrise

-Certain elements of Queenslander house architecture can be found in some highrise buildings.
-Early highrise buildings had narrow balconies that were mostly used for cleaning the outside of windows.
-In Queensland, highrise balconies gradually evolved to become wide outdoor living spaces of the quality of verandas and the back decks of Queenslander houses and other old houses.
-Queensland's highrise buildings are finding new ways to hover above the landscape creating lush shaded undercrofts that extend public amenity, mature planting, habitat and flowpaths, shade, pools, gardens, decks, boardwalks and amenity connecting streets to waterfront through and under the highrise.
-Building supports give vertical elements to mimic rainforest trees in supporting ferns and vines that bring coolness to shaded undercrofts.
-Extending public access under high-rise is an opportunity to give the community visual and or pedestrian access back to waterfronts as the density rises in their neighbourhood.
-Queenslander highrise practice gives architects ways to blend and celebrate undercrofts with lace and balustrade detailing.